axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/complex-filter/index.rst

    - **Usage Guideline**
  * - In
    - | Valid for category, state, creator, application.
 Specify a single value or multiple values.
-     | Results include only records where the data in the column matches the value in the filter.
+     | Results include only records where the data in the column match the value in the filter.
  * - Not In
    - | Valid for category, creator.
 Specify a single value or multiple values.
-     | Results include only records where the data in the column does not matches the value in the filter.
+     | Results include only records where the data in the column does not match the value in the filter.
  * - Contains
    - | Valid for category, ID and column that contains text.
 Specify a single value or multiple values.
      | Results include only records where the data in the column contains the value in the filter.
  * - Doesn't Contains
    - | Valid for category, ID and column that contains text.
 Specify a single value or multiple values.
-     | Results include only records where the data in the column not contains the value in the filter.
+     | Results include only records where the data in the column dóes not contain the value in the filter.
  * - Between
    - | Valid for a column that contains number, dates.
 Specify two values.
      | Result include only records where the data in the column is between the two values in the filter.